-Fans of the Hitchcock film will appreciate the innovation of this adaptation, and those coming to it for the first time will find joy in the expertly stage lightning paced comedy.
+Who Should See It?Fans of the Hitchcock film will appreciate the innovation of this adaptation, and those coming to it for the first time will find joy in the expertly stage lightning paced comedy.
 Villains, assassins and femme fatales come together to create a spoof spy thriller, so amateur sleuths everywhere will be kept guessing until the final scene.

 Please note that children under the age of 5 will not be admitted.
 Although the show is mostly family friendly, it is recommended for those over the age of 8 years old.

-Richard Hannay - The hero of the play who searches to find the meaning of the mysterious '39 Steps'.
+- Richard Hannay - The hero of the play who searches to find the meaning of the mysterious '39 Steps'.

-Annabella Schmidt / Pamela / Margaret - The various female characters encountered by Hannay throughout the journey to Scotland.
+- Annabella Schmidt / Pamela / Margaret - The various female characters encountered by Hannay throughout the journey to Scotland.

-The remaining 100 characters are played by two men, including Mr Memory, Professor Jordon and the Old Farmer.
+- The remaining 100 characters are played by two men, including Mr Memory, Professor Jordon and the Old Farmer.

-2007 Olivier Award: Best Comedy
+- Olivier Award 2007: Best Comedy